 Are there any virtual O-Weeks this year?

-Yes: many education providers are running a mix of online and in-person events in 2021, in line with COVID-safe practices.
-Your university’s website is the best place to find out exactly what’s on offer virtually as well as on-campus.
+Yes: many education providers run a mix of online and in-person events, such as VR tours.
+Your university’s website is the best place to find out exactly what’s on offer virtually as well as on campus.

 Making the most of O-Week